RIAPS/riaps.github.io/apps.md

 ## Application Development

+In RIAPS, applications consists of components (written as Python modules or compiled into C++ shared libraries), additional libraries the application needs, and descriptions of the application architecture and how it should be deployed on a network or RIAPS nodes.
-Applications are described using a model file (.riaps) to define component port types and connections, the messages passed between or within components, and how the components are utilized to create actors.
-The deployment model (.deplo) defines the expected configuration of the application within a specific hardware setup.
+Applications are described using a model file (.riaps) that define component port types (and, implicitly, connections among those ports), the messages passed between or within components, and how the components are utilized to create actors.
+The deployment model (.deplo) defines the expected configuration of the application on a specific network setup.

 ### Application Model File (.riaps)